seqan/seqan/manual/source/Tutorial/SimpleRnaSeq.rst

      .. container:: foldable

         You can assume that all genes are children of the root node, i.e. create an :dox:`AnnotationTreeIterator AnnotationTree Iterator`, [:dox:`AnnotationTreeIterator#goDown go down` to the first gene and :dox:`AnnotationTreeIterator#goRight go right` to visit all other genes.
-        Use :dox:`AnnotationTreeIterator#getAnnotation getAnnotation` to access the gene annotation and :dox:`IteratorAssociatedTypesConcept#value value` to get the annotation id.
+        Use :dox:`AnnotationTreeIterator#getAnnotation` to access the gene annotation and :dox:`IteratorAssociatedTypesConcept#value` to get the annotation id.

      .. container:: foldable